-Professional Competence Knowing work environments differ greatly, understand and demonstrate effective work habits, and act in the interest of the larger community and workplace.
-Collaboration Build and maintain collaborative relationships to work effectively toward common goals, while appreciating diverse viewpoints and shared responsibilities.
-Communication Clearly and effectively exchange information, ideas, facts, and perspectives with persons inside and outside of an organization.
-Ethical Use of Technology Understand and leverage technologies ethically to enhance efficiencies, complete tasks, and accomplish goals.
-Analytical Thinking Identify and respond to needs based upon an understanding of situational context and logical analysis of relevant information.
-Respect for Diversity Demonstrate awareness, knowledge, and skills required to equitably engage people from different local and global cultures.
+Knowing work environments differ greatly, Professional understand and demonstrate effective work Competence habits, and act in the interest of the larger community and workplace.
+Build and maintain collaborative relationships to work effectively toward common goals, Collaboration while appreciating diverse viewpoints and shared responsibilities.
+Clearly and effectively exchange information, ideas, facts, and perspectives Communication with persons inside and outside of an organization.
+Understand and leverage technologies ethically Ethical Use of to enhance efficiencies, complete tasks, and Technology accomplish goals..
+Identify and respond to needs based upon an Analytical Thinking understanding of situational context and logical analysis of relevant information.
+Demonstrate awareness, knowledge, and skills required to equitably engage people from Respect for Diversity different local and global cultures.
 Engage in anti-racist practices that challenge the systems, structures, and policies of racism.